Submissions

 The manuscript must be written in English.
 The guideline for the preparation of manuscripts is the Publication Manual of the American Psychological Association.

-The title page should contain the title of the article; the authors’ names and surnames and their institutional affiliations (indicating the city and the country); mailing address, telephone and fax number, and e-mail address for the corresponding author.
+The beginning of the article should contain the title of the article; the authors’ names and surnames and their institutional affiliations (indicating the city and the country); telephone and e-mail address for the corresponding author.

-Page 2 should include the abstract (250 words) revealing the scientific problem and providing the major data of the research.
+The abstract (250 words), revealing the scientific problem and providing the major data of the research, should be included after the title and the affiliations.
 It must be structured into the following sections: Background.
 Methods.
 Results.
 Conclusion.
 Keywords (from 3 to 5 informative words and/or phrases) should not duplicate words in the title.

-The full text of the manuscript should begin on page 3.
+After the abstract, the full text of the manuscript should begin.
 It should be structured as follows:

 Introduction.
 It should contain a clear statement of the problem of the research, the extent of its solution, the new arguments for its solution (for theoretical papers), most important papers on the subject, the aim, the object and the original hypothesis of the study.